nina-bornemann/Shop_Service_Project/README.md

 The shop offers for you take a look at the current product catalog and place orders, if the desired products are available.

-I leverages the repository pattern and the coordination between those using the Service pattern.
+It leverages the repository pattern and the coordination between those using the Service pattern.

+### ✨ Bonus:

+- lets the user change the quantity of products for their order and calculates the total price of orders
+- utilizes assertj -Matcher and parameterized tests

 ---
 ## Usage